On optimal prediction of missing functional data with memory: Partially Observed Functional Data

 \section{Partially Observed Functional Data}

 In this section, we break from the Gaussian case and consider a general family of processes $(Y_t)_{t\in[0,T]}$ such that the marginal distribution of $Y_t$ may be arbitrary and such that $(Y_t)_{t\in[0,T]}$ display any (approximation of a) covariance structure.
 This can be achieved by setting $Y_t =f(t,X_t)$, for $X$ a Gaussian process satisfying Assumption \ref{assu:standing}.
 Discussion on these processes can be found in \cite{viitasaari-ilmonen2020}.
+In the sequel, we denote by $R(t,s)$ the covariance function of the underlying Gaussian process $X$.

 The following result provides an explicit expression of the optimal $L^2(\Omega)$-reconstruction in this general setting.